The Portuguese Channel: History

-Another successful initiative started by Lima was the broadcast of the Sunday mass to reach out to viewers who were unable to attend the service in person for health reasons.
+Another initiative introduced by Lima was the broadcast of Sunday Mass to serve viewers who were unable to attend church services in person due to health-related limitations.

-In January 1983, the group that owned the channel planned to beam its programs by satellite to Portugal and the Portuguese diaspora in Europe.
+In January 1983, the channel's ownership group announced plans to distribute its programming via satellite to Portugal and Portuguese communities in Europe.

-As of 1984, the channel broadcasts nine hours a day.
-The American technical crew went to mainland Portugal and the Azores to film footage of sporting events to later rebroadcast them on the channel.
-5,000 subscribers contested the decision to air the Spanish International Network on the channel in August 1986.
-Inland Cable added the channel in September 1987.
-In May 1988 it took part in the first Encontro de Televisões de Língua Portuguesa.
+By 1984, the channel was broadcasting nine hours per day.
+An American technical crew traveled to mainland Portugal and the Azores to film sporting events for later rebroadcast in the United States.
+In August 1986, approximately 5,000 subscribers protested the decision to air the Spanish International Network on the channel.
+Inland Cable added the Portuguese Channel to its lineup in September 1987.
+In May 1988, the channel participated in the first Encontro de Televisões de Língua Portuguesa.

-On November 13, 1994, house painter Manuel Bonifácio from Somerville started a hunger strike (limiting to juice and water) with the aim of adding a permanent local channel.
-Time Warner Cable issued a compromise stating that it would add Portuguese programming on a public access channel, while Bonifácio claimed that smaller cable companies had free access to such a service.
+On November 13, 1994, Manuel Bonifácio, a house painter from Somerville, began a hunger strike—restricting himself to juice and water—to advocate for the addition of a permanent local Portuguese-language channel.
+Time Warner Cable responded with a compromise, stating that it would add Portuguese programming to a public-access channel, while Bonifácio argued that smaller cable providers already offered free access to similar services.

-The Portuguese Times sold the channel to Semba Studio LLC for $350,000 USD in May 2016.
-This decision was approved by Comcast, which had links to Semba Comunicação, an Angolan company with connections to the Angolan presidential family.
-The channel underwent a massive renovation process costing $300,000 USD.
+In May 2016, The Portuguese Times sold the channel to Semba Studio LLC for US$350,000.
+The transaction was approved by Comcast, which had business ties to Semba Comunicação, an Angolan company associated with members of Angola's presidential family.
+Following the acquisition, the channel underwent a renovation process reportedly costing approximately US$300,000.

-In March 2022, the channel increased its penetration in 21 additional cities in the greater Boston area and moved its location on all Comcast head-ends in the region to channel 93.
+In March 2022, the Portuguese Channel expanded its coverage to 21 additional cities and towns in the Greater Boston area and was reassigned to channel 93 across all Comcast headends in the region.

 Programming

-On weekdays, the channel broadcasts from 6pm to 12am with a variety of in-house productions, including a daily news bulletin (Telejornal on weekdays) and talk-shows for the community, as well as a local program from the Universal Church of the Kingdom of God near the end of the schedule.
-Telenovelas from TVI and TV Globo are also broadcast.
-The channel broadcasts two masses, one on Sundays at 7pm and one on Wednesdays at 9:30pm.
-On weekends, the schedule is geared more towards entertainment.
-The evening schedule is later repeated overnight and in the following morning.
+On weekdays, the channel broadcasts from 6:00 p.m. to 12:00 a.m., featuring a range of in-house productions.
+These include a daily news bulletin (Telejornal on weekdays), community-focused talk shows, and a locally produced program affiliated with the Universal Church of the Kingdom of God, which airs near the end of the weekday schedule.
+The channel also broadcasts telenovelas from TVI and TV Globo.

+Religious programming includes two Mass broadcasts, airing on Sundays at 7:00 p.m. and on Wednesdays at 9:30 p.m.
+On weekends, the schedule places a greater emphasis on entertainment programming.
+Evening programs are rebroadcast overnight and during the following morning.

-In 2018, Hora Quente, which was formerly produced in Angola and aired on TPA 2 and TPA Internacional before the end of Semba's contract with TPA in 2017, was revived on The Portuguese Channel, produced by Semba's CEO Coréon Dú.
-A pilot program was broadcast in December 2017.
+In 2018, Hora Quente, which had previously been produced in Angola and aired on TPA2 and TPA Internacional until the conclusion of Semba's contract with TPA in 2017, was revived on The Portuguese Channel.
+The program was produced by Semba Studio CEO Coréon Dú.
+A pilot episode aired in December 2017.